jonas-diete/gilded_rose_refactoring/README.md

 The Gilded Rose is a shop with a item inventory system that updates the quality of each item and the number of days in which it has to be sold (sellIn) daily.

-Here is a  of the program in action.
+Here is a screenshot of the program in action.

 ![screenshot](./program_screenshot.png)